larryschirmer/deep_rl_continuous_control/README.md

 ## What is this Project

 A deep reinforcement learning implementation of [Unity ML Agents Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
-The Reacher environment generates an arm with 3 degree-of-freedom shoulder and elbow.
-The goal of the arm to bend the shoulder and elbow so that the fist of the arm is inside a bubble that is floating around the arm anchor.
-This project uses a feed forward with a natural distribution output for each control.
+The Reacher environment generates an arm with a 3 degree-of-freedom shoulder and elbow.
+The goal of the arm is to bend the shoulder and elbow so that the fist of the arm is inside a bubble that is floating around the arm anchor.
+This project uses a feedforward network with a natural distribution output for each control.
 The agent learns to associate the mean of the distribution with the correct output for each state.

 ## How to Install